-We use a single ‘Full name’ field which we turn into a first name and last name behind the scenes.
+Tip: We use a single ‘Full name’ field which we turn into a first name and last name behind the scenes.
 It makes forms simpler reducing the overall number of fields.

 Add and edit the form fields you require to build your form.
 Company name and Phone number are 2 contact fields available by default, you can add your own custom contact fields to help you qualify and segment your contacts over time.

-Create and add as many progressive contact fields as you like when building your form and place them in order of priority.
+Create and add as many (progressive) custom contact fields as you like when building your form and place them in order of priority.
 When the form is displayed we will use the ‘Total progressive fields’ number you gave us when creating the form to know how many questions to ask per form display (skipping over already answered questions).